Ferdinand of Bavaria (soldier): Youth

 The Emperor chided his father on sending his second son, not sending William, heir to the duchy, but Albert pointed out that he was not able, on such short notice, to put together an appropriate entourage for the heir; the second son would have to do.
 Ferdinand's entourage was no mean affair.
 His chief financial adviser, Hans Jakob Fugger, served as chief steward on the journey, and Fugger's son as Ferdinand's cup-bearer.
-They traveled by horse, sledge (sled), boat, and carriage in the journey that took four months, from Munich to Florence and back to Munich, and throughout the entire journey, Ferdinand maintained a journal, unusually written in the third person, about his adventure.
+They traveled by horseback, sledge, boat, and carriage in the journey that took four months, from Munich to Florence and back to Munich, and throughout the entire journey, Ferdinand maintained a journal, unusually written in the third person, about his adventure.
 Through Ferdinand's eyes, via his journal, we have an unusual picture of mid-16th century masquerades, musical performances, and comedies, the experience of which Ferdinand brought with him when he returned to Munich in February of the following year.

 On another journey, as a guest of the emperor in Vienna, he recorded the near riot during the Corpus Christi procession of 1578.
 As he and the archdukes Ferdinand and Maximilian heard the mass, the population harassed the celebrant priests, and interfered with the conduct of the procession itself.